monashmicroimaging/gitbook-how-to-contribute/README.md

 ## Get the Gitbooks (cloning from GitLab)
   * Go to the [MMI GitLab page](https://gitlab.erc.monash.edu.au/mmi)
   * Find the Gitbook you want in the list of repositories, and click to open it; eg: gitbook-fiji-basics.
 (If you can't see any repositories with the prefix "gitbook-..." check whether you have been added the MMI GitLab group - see step #2 above).
   * Copy the HTTPS address at the top of the screen, under the name and description for this repository.
+It should start with `https:`.
+If you have copied something that starts with `git@gitlab...`
   * Open the command line (Windows: type "cmd" in the start search bar / Mac: open "terminal" from the Launchpad / Linux: you already know this, c'mon!)
   * At the command line, switch into the location you want to put the gitbooks.
 Type:

      `cd Documents\Gitbook_library\Gitbooks\`

+  then hit the Enter/Return key on your keyboard.

   * At the command line, type: `git clone ` then copy-paste the https address to the gitbook.
+Hit the Enter/Return key on your keyboard.
+(Tip: Make sure you have a space between the word `clone` and the start of your `https:...` address.)

+You should see the terminal print a bunch of messages like this if your clone is successful:

+ `Cloning into 'gitbook-fiji-basics'...`

+ `remote: Counting objects: 615, done.`

+ `remote: Compressing objects: 100% (383/383), done.`

+ `remote: Total 615 (delta 244), reused 593 (delta 226)`

+ `Receiving objects: 100% (615/615), 5.73 MiB | 34.13 MiB/s, done.`

+ `Resolving deltas: 100% (244/244), done.`

+If you are not successful you may see an error message.
+Here are some common ones, and ways to troubleshoot them.

+ `Error: "git" command line tool is not installed`

+If you see this error message, you may need to [reinstall](https://git-scm.com/downloads) the git command line tools (see step 1 in "What you need to install").

+ `Permission denied (publickey).`

+ `fatal: Could not read from remote repository.`

+ `Please make sure you have the correct access rights and the repository exists.`

+If you see this error message, it's likely due to one of two possibilities.

+**Possibility 1:** the repository address you pasted after `git clone ` might have started with `git@gitlab...`.
+You need the repository address starting with `https:`.
+Go back to the repository you want on the [MMI GitLab page](https://gitlab.erc.monash.edu.au/mmi) and make sure you have HTTPS selected in the dropdown menu beside the address you are copying.
+(Alternatively, the HTTPS address is also the url in your browser, so you can also copy it from there.)

+**Possibility 2** You might not have been given the correct access permissions - please contact an MMI Image Analyst to assist you.

 ## Contributing to a GitBook
 Open the Gitbook editor software, and click on the name of the particular Gitbook you want to edit.